-b.
-Second scenario (NLOS)
+B. Second Scenario (NLOS)

 In this case, one can expect less performance compared to the LOS case.
-For this scenario, the furthest distance with analyzable data was 27 m.
+In this scenario, the maximum distance with analyzable data was 27 m.
 In fact, for distances up to 20 m the error was very small and the performance deteriorates significantly between 20 m and 27 m.

 The MLP network that gave the best results had '7' elements in the first hidden layer and '12' in the second one.
-The training algorithm in this case used the scaled conjugate gradient with a total of 800 iterations.
-The scaled gradient is very performing in the training process and that is without reaching overtraining.
-Fig.7 shows an accuracy of 0.5 m for a 67% precision.
-This error is very close of the LOS case, a good result.
+The training algorithm in this case used the scaled conjugate gradient (SCG) with a total of 800 iterations.
+The scaled gradient is very efficient in the training process.
+"Fig. 11 through 14" show the CDF's of the error for the different coordinates.